yashpx/Veritas-Sales-Analytics-Platform/SETUP.md

 - Python 3.8+
 - A modern web browser

+## Cross-Platform Support

+The Veritas platform now includes enhanced compatibility for both Ubuntu-based systems and macOS:

+- **macOS Users**: The application has been updated to handle dependency differences on macOS, particularly with modules like pydantic-core.
+- **Dependency Management**: The insights service will gracefully handle missing dependencies and provide fallback responses.
+- **Error Handling**: Improved error handling ensures the application continues to function even when specific modules are unavailable.

 ## Manual Setup

 If you prefer to set up each component manually, or if you're encountering issues with the unified script, please follow the detailed instructions in the [README.md](./README.md) file under the "Getting Started" section.